cs3org/OCM-API/IETF-RFC.md

   that the share does not expire.
 * OPTIONAL code (string)
-  A nonce to be exchanged for a (potentially short-lived) bearer token at the Sending Server's /token endpoint.
+  A nonce to be exchanged for a (potentially short-lived) bearer token at the Sending Server's tokenEndPoint [RFC6749]
 * REQUIRED protocol (object)
   JSON object with specific options for each protocol.
   The supported protocols are: - `webdav`, to access the data -